Expeditors (EXPD) Guidance summary

 Emerging markets like Vietnam and Mexico face rising inflation due to FDI-driven demand and capacity constraints, potentially eroding cost competitiveness over time.

-Manufacturing costs in most sourcing markets are declining relative to the U.S., aided by a strong dollar and slower U.S. wage growth.
+Manufacturing costs in most sourcing markets are declining relative to the U.S., aided by a strong dollar and faster U.S. wage growth.

-Air cargo markets remain tight due to e-commerce demand, while ocean shipping faces excess capacity and uncertain carrier responses.
+Air cargo markets remain tight due to e-commerce demand, while ocean shipping faces excess capacity and uncertain carrier management.